notofonts/noto-docs/src/miniarticles/NotoSansTamilSupplement.md

 # Noto Sans Tamil Supplement

-Noto Sans Tamil Supplement is a sanserif design intended for general use for the Tamil script.
-This is the Supplement of the family.
+Noto Sans Tamil Supplement is a sanserif design in the Supplement variant for texts in the Tamil script.

-It contains 54 glyphs, and supports 53 characters from the Unicode blocks: Tamil Supplement.
+Noto Sans Tamil Supplement has multiple weights, contains 54 glyphs, and supports 53 characters: Tamil Supplement.

 ## Supported writing systems